biftekdev/goty/README.md

 ### Documentation

-Documentation and examples are here: <http://needim.github.io/noty> .
+Eamples are here: <https://github.com/biftekdev/gotyshowcase> .
+The Goty Showcase contains example of all feature of the library.

 Usage of Goty is almost same as noty.
-The Goty Showcase contains example of all feature of the library.
-You can check it <a href="https://github.com/biftekdev/gotyshowcase">here</a>
+You can check noty here: <https://github.com/needim/noty>